carbon-language/carbon-lang/clang/docs/MSVCCompatibility.rst

   finished, along with support for the ``/GR`` flag.

 * Exceptions and SEH: :partial:`Minimal`.
 Clang can parse both constructs, but does not know how to emit compatible handlers.
-Clang cannot throw exceptions but it can rethrow them.
+Clang can throw and rethrow C++ exceptions.

 * Thread-safe initialization of local statics: :none:`Unstarted`.
 We are ABI compatible with MSVC 2013, which does not support thread-safe local statics.